Minnesota Court Records

 Categories of Misdemeanors in Minnesota

-There are three categories of misdemeanors in Minnesota and crimes that fall into any of the categories have penalties provided by in the criminal code of the state (MN.
+There are three categories of misdemeanors in Minnesota, and crimes that fall into any of the categories have penalties provided by the criminal code of the state (MN.
 Stat. § 609.02).
 Misdemeanor categories and their penalties are:

-Gross misdemeanor: This is the most serious of all misdemeanors.
-It is defined as any crime which is punishable by a maximum fine of $3,000 and a jail term not exceeding 1 year.
+Gross misdemeanor: This is the most serious misdemeanor.
+It is defined as any crime punishable by a maximum fine of $3,000 and a jail term not exceeding 1 year.

-Misdemeanor (standard): The Minnesota legislature defines this as a crime which is punishable by imprisonment not exceeding 90 days, or a fine not exceeding $1,000, or both.
+Misdemeanor (standard): The Minnesota legislature defines this as a crime punishable by imprisonment not exceeding 90 days, a fine not exceeding $1,000, or both.

-Petty misdemeanor: Also called petty offense in Minnesota, this is a non-criminal offense against a statute or ordinance.
-They are the least severe offenses in the state and offenses which fall under this category are punishable by a fine not exceeding $300.
-They are what are known as “infractions” in some states in the US.
+Petty misdemeanor: Also called a petty offense in Minnesota, this is a non-criminal offense against a statute or ordinance.
+It is the least severe offense in the state, and offenses that fall under this category are punishable by a fine not exceeding $300.
+In some states in the US, these are what are known as “infractions.”

 What are some examples of Misdemeanors in Minnesota?